Smooth teleoperator: The rise of the remote controller

 “Remote vehicle assistance allows the operator to suggest maneuvers and verify that various actions would be safe and effective and allows the operator to monitor the action as it happens, but it’s the autonomy system driving the car,” Thomason stressed.
 “Our system allows for monitoring in real time, as well as having the ability to notify the operator when human assistance [is required] — typically to unblock trip progression.”

-Teleoperators are trained in the autonomous system and remote assistance technology, but they don’t train specifically in steering, braking, or executing other driving maneuvers.
+Teleoperators are trained in the autonomous system and remote assistance technology, but they don’t train specifically in steering, braking, or other driving maneuvers.

 “We believe that teleoperation, also known as full remote driving, is not a good interim step to autonomy, and [we] are not planning to do it,” Thomason added.
 “The path we’re pursuing is human-in-the-loop.
 Assisting the autonomy system with long-tail events that the system cannot handle without assistance will probably be around for a long time.”